sindresorhus/awesome-nodejs/readme.md

 - [pako](https://github.com/nodeca/pako) - High speed zlib port to pure js (deflate, inflate, gzip).
 - [tar-stream](https://github.com/mafintosh/tar-stream) - Streaming tar parser and generator.
 Also see [tar-fs](https://github.com/mafintosh/tar-fs).
 - [decompress](https://github.com/kevva/decompress) - Decompression module with support for `tar`, `tar.gz` and `zip` files out of the box.
+- [adm-zip](https://github.com/cthackers/adm-zip) - A Javascript implementation of zip for nodejs.
+Allows user to create or extract zip files both in memory or to/from disk.

 ### Network